-At year-end, the District had commitments outstanding, in the form of purchase orders for \$9,233,502 for construction projects.
-The projects included bond safety & security and remodeling at nine elementary schools and both middle schools; major re-roofs at Rossiter Smith Elementary School and Capital High School; a boiler replacement at Four Georgians Elementary; Jim Darcy building bond; Bryant building bond; Central building bond; furniture, fixtures and equipment at the three new elementary schools; and curriculum updates.
-These projects were funded by the elementary and high school building reserve funds, the elementary school building bond, elementary and high school transportation funds, and elementary and high school technology funds.
-Including the aforementioned, the District had various encumbrances: \$501,701 in the general funds, \$9,878,296 in the elementary building fund, and \$859,952 in the non-major governmental funds.
+At year-end, the District had commitments outstanding, in the form of purchase orders for \$3,132,388 for construction and maintenance projects.
+The projects included bond safety/security remodeling at six elementary schools and both high schools, partial re-roofs at Kessler Elementary and Capital High Schools, asphalt for the parking lot at Helena High School, playground and sidewalk upgrades at Jefferson Elementary, Warren Elementary, and Kessler Elementary schools, solar panels at Central Elementary School, and flooring replacements at four elementary schools and both high schools.
+These projects were funded by the elementary building reserve, high school building reserve, and the elementary school building bond.
+Including the aforementioned, the District had various encumbrances: \$609,170 in the general funds, \$1,757,006 in the elementary building fund, \$752,175 in the high school building reserve fund, and \$746,615 in the non-major governmental funds.
 Note K. delineates the fund balance status.